 – Mix sugar with vanilla sugar and salt, then mix butter the sugar and beat until foamy.

-– Mix flour with baking powder, sieve it and mix it carefully.
-If dough is too thick add some milk.
+– Combine flour with baking powder, sieve it and mix it carefully with dough.
+If dough should be too thick add some milk.
 Dough should be liquid so it would drip from the spoon.

-– Grease a deep baking tray and spread dough on top (or layer it with baking paper).
+– Grease a deep baking pan (a so called hi side sheet cake pan; 2 inches deep) and spread dough on top (you also could layer it with parchment paper).

 – Mix all ingredients for the topping.